rafael-santiago/macgonuts/doc/Codingstyle.md

 Since ``C language`` does not feature a deferring or ``try..finally`` statements, here we use ``goto`` for accomplishing clean up necessities.
 With it you can conclude that here ``gotos`` only jump forward and to the end of the function.
-Try to never use explicit gotos to jump backward, please.
+Try to never use explicit gotos for jumping backward, please.

 ```c
 int do_messy_prologue(void) {